sylvek/yeelight-arduino/README.md

 ## Warn :

-If you use yeelight_remote.ino, dont use the last version of ArduinoJson Lib , use older than 5.0
+~~If you use yeelight_remote.ino, dont use the last version of ArduinoJson Lib , use older than 5.0~~ Updated to 6.16.1

 ## Battle tested?